stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

 ### Examples

-# Using NFT metadata in applications
+# Using metadata in applications

 Before presenting metadata to users, application developers should verify whether the metadata is compliant with the application's guidelines.